 In November 2010, the Company's common shares commenced trading on a consolidated basis of one post-consolidation common share for every 10 pre-consolidation common shares.
 The approximately 172 million common shares of the Company outstanding were reduced to approximately 17.2 million common shares.
 No fractional shares were issued.
 Any fractions of a share were rounded down to the nearest number of common share that was a multiple of 10.
 The exercise price and the number of common shares issuable under any of the Company's outstanding warrants and stock options were proportionately adjusted on consolidation.
+All reference to common shares, stock options, warrants and per share amounts for all periods have been adjusted retrospectively to reflect the common share consolidation.

-In October and November 2010, the Company filed a total of three NI43-101 reports.
-One NI43-101 report was filed in October for the Fond du Lac project and two NI43-101 reports were filed in November, one for the Waterbury project and the other for the Carswell project.
+In October and November 2010, the Company filed a total of three NI 43-101 reports.
+One NI 43-101 report was filed in October for the Fond du Lac project and two NI 43-101 reports were filed in November, one for the Waterbury project and the other for the Carswell project.